 Tap more and touch less

-Staying safe and limiting the spread of germs is top-of-mind for everyone right now.
+Staying safe and limiting the spread of germs is still top-of-mind for everyone.
 That’s why credit card providers and payment processors have increased tap limits from $100 to $250.
-Customers can now make larger in-store purchases without having to touch PIN pads or give signatures — just tap the point of sale machine and the transaction is complete.
+Your customers and you can make larger in-store purchases without having to touch PIN pads or give signatures — just tap the point of sale machine and the transaction is complete.

-Contactless payments can give customers more peace of mind.
+Contactless payments give customers more peace of mind.
 Plus, it’s quick, easy and safe.
-To update your payment terminals, contact your merchant services provider or Global Payments.
+To update your payment terminals, contact your merchant services provider or CIBC Global Money Transfer™ for Business to transfer money abroad to buy supplies, pay staff, make investments and manage business around the world.

 New and returning customers may be wondering about the status of your business.
 Are you open, have you moved and what’s the best way to reach you?

-These are the types of questions your customers are probably searching for on Google — the most popular search engine in the world.
+These are the types of questions your customers are probably searching for on Google.

 A great way to keep your clients informed is with a Google business listing.